jkvor/emysql/README.md

 		io:format("~n~p~n", [Result]).

-We'll be coming back to this source in a minute.
+We'll be coming back to this source to make it run on your machine in a minute.
+But let's look at the basic building blocks first:

 ### Executing an SQL Statement